ubiquity/uad-ui/packages/contracts/src/dollar/core/UbiquityPoolSecurityMonitor.md

 #### 3. Monitor Setup

+In **Settings -> Notifications**, configure the desired channels you want to use for managing notifications for your monitor.

 Follow the [OpenZeppelin Defender Monitor tutorial](https://docs.openzeppelin.com/defender/tutorial/monitor) to configure a Monitor that listens for the MonitorPaused event emitted by the UbiquityPoolSecurityMonitor contract.
-Set up your alerts using the desired source (e.g., email or other alerting mechanisms).
+You will need to pass the ABI array of the **UbiquityPoolSecurityMonitor** contract.
+Once the ABI is provided, you will be able to choose and subscribe to any event emitted by the contract.
+Then, in the **Monitor's alert section**, select the appropriate alert option for your setup.